-No dividend was declared payable in 2011/12.
-A £300,000 interim dividend was declared for 2010/11.
+No dividend was declared payable in 2012/13 or 2011/12.

 Swindon Commercial Services Limited

 The Council also wholly owns the Swindon Commercial Services (SCS) Limited Company at a notional shareholding value of £10.
 The company was created on 1st January 2010 and provides waste, highways, catering, grounds, cleaning and buildings services.
 The accounts and annual report of the company are held at Swindon Commercial Services Limited, Waterside, Darby Close, Cheney Manor, Swindon, Wiltshire, from which the figures below are extracted.